Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ---

-When an `ExecutionCall` instance has been formed then it will be routed by <br>
-the given `Operation` instance to their components, namely : <br>
+When an `ExecutionCall` instance has been formed then it will be routed by a given `Operation` instance to their components, namely : <br>
 `Algorithm` instances ! <br>

 The ability to decide which algorithm is suitable for a given `ExecutionCall` instance <br>